The Millennial Kingdom

 In Daniel 7, a prophecy is given to one called the Son of Man.
 This was Jesus favorite title for himself in the New Testament, and clearly he was identifying himself with the following Old Testament prophecy:

-First, Daniel 7:9-10 describes Heaven, with God the Father taking his seat on the throne.
+First, Daniel 7:9-10 describes Heaven, with God the Father (Ancient of Days) taking his seat on the throne.

 Next, the Son of Man is given the Kingdom: